FittenTech/OpenLLaMA-Chinese/README.md

 ### Torch Inference
 We modified the generate code from [LLaMA-X](https://github.com/AetherCortex/Llama-X).

+To use the PyTorch inference code, follow these steps:

-Download the weights and change the `base_model` path in `inference/gen_torch.py`
+1. Download the weights and update the base_model path in inference/gen_torch.py.
+2. Run the following command:
 ```shell
 python inference/gen_torch.py
 ```

 ## Pretraining and Finetuning
 FittenTech offers LLMs pretraining and fine-tuning services.
-Further details can be found [here](https://llm.fittentech.com/).
+For more details, please visit https://llm.fittentech.com/.

-## Thanks
+## Acknowledgments
-We would like to express our gratitude to the developers of the following open-source projects, as our project is based on their work.
+We would like to express our gratitude to the developers of the following open-source projects, as our project builds upon their work:

 - [LLaMA](https://github.com/facebookresearch/llama)
 - [OpenLLaMA](https://github.com/openlm-research/open_llama)